jacksund/simmate/tutorials/02_ Run_a_workflow.md

 Recall from above that the default Simmate settings run everything immediately and locally on your desktop.
 When running the workflow, it will create a new folder, write the inputs in it, run the calculation, and then save the results to your database.

-The command to do this with our POSCAR and relaxation_mit workflow is `simmate workflows run relaxation_mit POSCAR`.
+The command to do this with our POSCAR and energy_mit workflow is `simmate workflows run energy_mit POSCAR`.
 By default, Simmate uses the command `vasp > vasp.out` and creates a random folder name for this to run in (ex: `simmate-task-j8djk3mn8`).

 Alternatively, we can change the command used to call VASP as well as the directory we want this ran in.
 All of the options are given in `simmate workflows run --help`.
 For the command and directory, we can update our command to look something like this:
 ```
-simmate workflows run relaxation_mit POSCAR -c "mpirun -n 4 vasp > vasp.out" -d my_custom_folder
+simmate workflows run energy_mit POSCAR -c "mpirun -n 4 vasp > vasp.out" -d my_custom_folder
 ```

 If any errors come up, please let our team know by [posting a question](https://github.com/jacksund/simmate/discussions/new?category=q-a).